+Many green-fingered Brits are facing with the problem of unwanted feline visits.
+However, independent cats are hard to trace to their owners, and even harder to control.
 From employing chicken wire to barking dogs, some of the best steps for households to take against four-legged trespassers have been revealed.

 Here Are the Nine Recommended Ways to Keep the Cats off the Garden

-1. Rough Ground
+1. Create a Rough Ground

-To create an uncomfortable surface to walk on, lay chicken wire under mulch.
-Or embed it in the top layer of the soil with holes cut out for plants.
-Cats will also do their best to avoid areas covered in stones or pebbles.
+It is advised to lay some chicken wire under the mulch.
+Or you can embed it in the soil’s top layer with holes for plants.

-3. Pungent Plants
+3. Plant Pungent Plants

-5. Water Pistol
+5. Use Water Pistol

-7. Cat Zone
+7. Make a Cat Zone

 8. Clean Up